movalex/rpi-jupyter/README.md

     docker exec -it -u 0 <container id> /bin/bash

 ### For Data Scientists
-You can pull `movalex/rpi-jupyter-conda-datascience` so that you have most of the data science packages installed.
+You can pull `movalex/rpi-jupyter-julia`, based on this image, so that you have most of the data science packages installed.
 This image has preinstalled following additional packages:

     cython flask h5py numexpr pandas pillow pycrypto pytables scikit-learn scipy sqlalchemy sympy beautifulsoup4 bokeh cloudpickle dill matplotlib scikit-image seaborn statsmodels vincent xlrd nltk

+It also has latest [iJulia 0.5.1](https://julialang.org/) notebook onboard with all stuff it goes with. `Pyplot`, `Distributions` and `Rdatasets` are preinstalled.

 You can install additional packages manually via `conda install` or `pip install`.
 This will work with unpriviledged user, since all pachakes are installed in `opt/conda`, owned by this user.